Lewisham Deptford

-Lewisham Deptford was a parliamentary constituency (Note: A borough constituency (for the purposes of election expenses and type of returning officer).) represented in the House of Commons.
-(Note: As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.)
+Lewisham Deptford was a parliamentary constituency (Note: A borough constituency (for the purposes of election expenses and type of returning officer).) represented in the House of Commons (Note: As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.) of the United Kingdom.

-Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was abolished.
-Subject to moderate boundary changes, it was reformed as a re-established Lewisham North constituency, to be first contested in the 2024 general election.
+Following the completion of the 2023 review of Westminster constituencies, the seat was abolished.
+Most of its area was included in the re-established Lewisham North constituency, which was first contested in the 2024 general election.

 History

 This seat was created in 1974.
-It remained largely urban in its constituent areas which have been altered on reform by the Boundary Commission very lightly overall.
-The area of Deptford wholly within the seat was a major London dockyard and in its early history contained chandleries, repair yards, connected with the Royal Navy, later having a high concentration of London's expansive import and export wharves and warehouses; this extended well within the 2010-drawn confines of the seat towards New Cross which had major railway yards.
+It remained largely urban in its constituent areas following reform by the Boundary Commission.
+The area of Deptford, situated wholly within the seat, was a major London dockyard and in its early history contained chandleries, repair yards, connected with the Royal Navy, later having a high concentration of London's expansive import and export wharves and warehouses; this extended well within the 2010-drawn confines of the seat towards New Cross which had major railway yards.